 In January 2019, Justice Bromwich found that Ultra Tune had failed to act in ‘good faith’ as required by the Franchising Code, had made misleading or false representations to potential franchisees, and failed to provide disclosure documents to franchisees.

-A more comprehensive summary of Justice Bromwich’s judgment, alongside a summary of a similar findings against car wash franchisor Geowash Pty Ltd, can be found in our previous blog: www.cowellclarke.com.au/news/accc-actions-against-ultra-tune-and-geowash.
+A more comprehensive summary of Justice Bromwich’s judgment, alongside a summary of a similar findings against car wash franchisor Geowash Pty Ltd, can be found in our previous insights: www.cowellclarke.com.au/news/accc-actions-against-ultra-tune-and-geowash.

 Ultra Tune lodged an appeal against the $2.6 million penalty imposed after trial and the findings that it had not made adequate disclosures in how its marketing fund was used.